vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 end
 ```

-Overall, you aim to hide away the Capybara specifics—like finding elements, clicking links etc—you need for your tests so that you can focus on the functionality and less on the actual structure of the markup which is now encapsulated in a Page Object—the DOM structure should be the least of your concerns when you test something as high-level as feature specs.
+Overall, its easy to see that we succeed with hiding away the Capybara specifics—like finding elements, clicking links etc—you need for your tests so that you can focus on the functionality and less on the actual structure of the markup which is now encapsulated in a Page Object—the DOM structure should be the least of your concerns when you test something as high-level as feature specs.